 With permission from the Town Council we then carried out or own geophysics survey of part of the gardens on Saturday 25 August 2018.
 We were able to scan under the ground using two techniques: Resistivity (seen below) and Magnetometry:

 These scans, which we cannot share here, showed that there are indeed very interesting features under the surface.
 We therefore prepared a submission to the Town Council for a public 'Big Dig', to take place in the summer of 2019.
-The Council not only gave permission but also made a grant of £475 towards our costs of organising the event.
+The Council not only gave permission but also made a grant of £475 towards our costs of organising the event; they have generously given us another grant this year towards the set-up costs.

-Our project manager for the event is Keith Baker, an Alton resident who lives close to the Gardens.
-We are worked in close liaison with the Hampshire Cultural Trust (who own the Curtis Museum) and a number of local primary schools, because education about archaeology and local heritage is a major aim in our constitution.
+Our project manager for the last event and the next one is Keith Baker, an Alton resident who lives close to the Gardens.
+We are working in close liaison with the Hampshire Cultural Trust (who own the Curtis Museum) and a number of local primary schools, because education about archaeology and local heritage is a major aim in our constitution.
 Our Schools team organised outreach visits about the Romans to several schools in Alton.